EmmyAbella444/Unit_4/PROJECT/Project_unit4.md

 4. The website should provide reminders for students to post about their activities.
 5. The website should allow students to like and comment on other student's posts.
 6. The website should have a page with statistics of every student on posts per week.
+7. The website should allow students to visit each others profile.

 # Criteria B: Design